Foyle is an official OET Test Venue and Derry is also home to one of three OSCE centres in the UK (Ulster University).

 This course is specifically for overseas nurses who ar qualified to work as a nurse in their home country.

 This course varies in duration – from 12 months to 24 months in total.
 The duration depends on the nurses’ level of English at the start of the programme – studying OET Medical English from 3-12 months in total.
-The Work Placement part of the programme is fixed at 8 months.
+The Work Placement part of the programme is maximum duration of 8 months.
+This is because once nurses begin work as a ‘pre-registered’ candidate, they will have 3 attempts in 8 months of successfully pass the OSCE exam.

 - Qualified nurse in home country

-- Minimum level of English IELTS level 5.0/5.5 (IELTS certificate is not required for application for Student Visitor Visa)
+- Minimum level of English IELTS level 5.0/5.5 (IELTS certificate is not required for application for a UK Visitor Visa)